 Our future capital requirements will depend on many factors that are difficult to predict, including the size, timing and structure of any future acquisitions, future capital investments and future results of operations.
-Our access to the capital markets can be impacted by factors outside of our control, including rising inflation and interest rates, potential economic slowdowns or recession and the ongoing Russia/Ukraine conflict.
-Currently, while we do not expect our ability to fund our operating needs to be affected by the current market volatility and uncertainties for the foreseeable future, the ultimate impact will be difficult to predict, and depends on, among many factors, the duration of inflation, the severity of the economic slowdown, the current Russia/Ukraine conflict, and their effects on global market conditions and on our clients and vendors, which continue to be uncertain at this time and cannot be predicted.
+Our access to the capital markets can be impacted by factors outside of our control, including rising inflation and interest rates, potential economic slowdowns or recession and the ongoing geopolitical conflicts.
+Currently, while we do not expect our ability to fund our operating needs to be affected by the current market volatility and uncertainties for the foreseeable future, the ultimate impact will be difficult to predict, and depends on, among many factors, the duration of inflation, the severity of the economic slowdown, the current global geopolitical risk, such as the Middle East and Russia/Ukraine conflicts, and their effects on global market conditions and on our clients and vendors, which continue to be uncertain at this time and cannot be predicted.
 We actively manage the impact of rising interest rates by reducing debt and entering into interest rate swaps and cross-currency swaps.